Ludeme/LudiiAICompetition/README.md

 ## Acknowledgements

-This repository is part of the European Research Council-funded Digital Ludeme Project (ERC Consolidator Grant \#771292), being run by Cameron Browne at Maastricht University's Department of Data Science and Knowledge Engineering.
+This repository is part of the European Research Council-funded Digital Ludeme Project (ERC Consolidator Grant \#771292), run by Cameron Browne at Maastricht University's Department of Data Science and Knowledge Engineering.
 All prizes are funded by the PaRis Artificial Intelligence Research InstitutE (PR[AI]RIE: https://prairie-institute.fr/) thanks to Tristan Cazenave (https://www.lamsade.dauphine.fr/~cazenave/).

 <a href="https://erc.europa.eu/"><img src="./resources/LOGO_ERC-FLAG_EU_.jpg" title="Funded by the European Research Council" alt="European Research Council Logo" height="384"></a>